Nolan Jones Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.82 team ERA ranks seventh across all league pitching staffs.
+- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.81).

 © 2023 Data Skrive.
 All rights reserved.